Best company cars £20,000 to £25,000

 - Price: £23,335

 The latest Skoda Octavia is a stunning all-rounder.
 Not only is it an efficient, cheap-to-run company car choice, it’s also a fantastic family car that’s comfortable, good to drive, roomy and affordable to buy.
 It was a 2021 Auto Express Award winner, too, and it’s the 1.0-litre petrol version that delivers the best Benefit-in-Kind costs.

 The Octavia has become known for its practicality, and it’s certainly one of the most spacious family cars around.
 There’s a 600-litre boot and loads of room in the rear seats even for adult passengers.
 It’s comfortable to drive and the small petrol engine is punchy enough, yet it’s also really quiet.

-Equipment is good too, because SE Technology trim comes with LED lights, cruise control, parking sensors, lane assist, AEB, keyless start, a digital dial display, voice control and a 10-inch touchscreen display with Apple CarPlay and Android Auto as standard.
+Equipment is good too, because SE trim comes with LED lights, cruise control, parking sensors, lane assist, AEB, keyless start, voice control and a 10-inch touchscreen display with Apple CarPlay and Android Auto as standard.
 The infotainment offering in particular is very good for this kind of budget.
 It looks great, is easy to use and has loads of cutting-edge features.